These 'Puppygram' deliveries offer snuggles, kisses from dogs in need of a home

 Puppygrams will be delivered on Wednesdays, Thursdays, Fridays and Saturdays to locations within 25 miles of the Great Plains SPCA campus in Merriam.

-Puppygram puppies will be made available for adoption throughout the month of February and will appear on the Great Plains SPCA website, www.greatplainsspca.org/adopt.
+Puppygram puppies will be made available for adoption throughout the month of February and will appear on the Great Plains SPCA website, greatplainsspca.org/adopt.

 (0) comments